iszczesniak/cpp/deduction/index.md

 ```

 In a pointer type, on the left of the `*` top-level declarator, we can
-put the *top-level* qualifiers of the type pointed to.
+put the *top-level* qualifiers for the type pointed to.
 We can call
 these qualifiers **lower-level**, if we talk about the pointer type.

-**A requirement for a pointer type.** *Lower-level* qualifiers of a
+**A requirement for a pointer type.** The *lower-level* qualifiers of
-pointer type must include the *top-level* qualifiers of the type
+a pointer type must include the *top-level* qualifiers of the type
 pointed to.

 Here's an example: